RVerse-Tutorials/NMFS-Openscapes-fall-2022/README.md

 * Report with tables in a for loop.
 [QuartoReport_SE](https://rstudio.cloud/content/4340405) [Repo](https://github.com/RVerse-Tutorials/QuartoReport_SE)
 * Similar solution of tables in for loops by Megsie [https://github.com/MargaretSiple-NOAA/parameterized-indexing-example](https://github.com/MargaretSiple-NOAA/parameterized-indexing-example)
 * Example of tables with different packages [QmdReport](https://rstudio.cloud/content/4308300) [Repo](https://github.com/RVerse-Tutorials/QmdReport)

+*FAQ.
+Why switch to Quarto from RMarkdown.
+1) Seamless cross-format (html, pdf, docx) support with accessibility (508 compliance) baked in, 2) active community development happening in Quarto with more to come as it has cross-language (R, Python, Julia, etc) support, 3) No more headaches with cross-references, 4) Much better citation support, 5) backcompatibility with RMarkdown means the transition is not too hard.*